 k(x-y)=12be-b∣x-y∣,

-a commonly used model of marine larval dispersal (Pinsky 2011).
+a commonly used model of marine larval dispersal (Botsford et al. 2001).

 Second, we implemented two management strategies (threshold harvesting rules and MPAs) to examine their effect on population persistence and on the interactions between stressors.
-For every simulation, we seeded the world with 50 individuals at a single point, as in Zhou and Kot (2011).
-We first ran through 150 generations in order for the population to reach equilibrium without harvesting or climate shift.
-We then added harvesting pressure, allowed the population to again reach equilibrium (150 generations), and finally added climate change by moving the viable patch.
+For every simulation, we seeded the world with 50 individuals at a single point and iterated through 150 generations for the population to reach equilibrium without harvesting or climate shift.
+We then added harvesting pressure, allowed the population to again reach equilibrium (150 generations), and finally added climate velocity by moving the viable patch.
 We calculated equilibrium biomass as the mean biomass of 300 time steps once the difference in biomass between successive generations was no greater than 0.1.

 Under the two alternative management strategies, harvesting pressure was no longer implemented as a proportional removal from the population.
 Under a threshold rule, we evaluated the population at each point in space to determine how much harvesting should occur.
 If the population abundance was below the designated threshold, no harvesting occurred.
 If the population exceeded the threshold, then we harvested all the ‘surplus’ individuals.
 This approach is a somewhat more extreme version of those proposed for many existing fisheries (Froese et al. 2011).